 9) Did you bale the hay?

 Baling hay means that our animals will eat over the lean winter months.
 We stock it up and dole it out as needed.
 We take care of our pastures, so they only eat good quality hay.
 What are we storing up as hay bales in life?
 Are they good quality?
 Do they feed our families?
 Are they shared with our neighbors, and even strangers?
-Good quality hay will keep a herd healthy throughout the cold days of winters.
-Good quality virtual hay bales, such as kindness, lending a helping hand, gentleness and encouragement will help to get most people through a tough time in life.
+Good quality hay keeps a herd healthy throughout the cold days of winters.
+Good quality virtual hay bales, such as kindness, lending a helping hand, gentleness and encouragement helps to get most people through a tough time in life.

 10) Did you preserve your harvest?

 Preserving our harvest means we can eat well throughout the year.
 We can it, freeze it, dry it and store it.
 At any given meal time, at least one, if not more, of the food on our plate came from our own farm.
 In other words, we have planned for our future, and our future looks good.
 Are you growing the right kinds of fruits, vegetables and herbs in your garden – the kind that will see you through another year?
 Are they the type that will feed you and your family, keeping you warm, sated and content?